Definición de emphatic en inglés:

 - Smita is emphatic that ‘no community lives within its borders’.

-vehement, firm, wholehearted, forceful, forcible, energetic, vigorous, direct, assertive, insistent;
+vehement, firm, wholehearted, forceful, forcible, energetic, vigorous, ardent, assertive, insistent;

-1.1(Of an action or event or its result) definite and clear: he walked stiffly, with an emphatic limp
+1.1(Of an action or its result) definite and clear: an emphatic World Cup win

 Más ejemplos en oraciones